mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 ```

 > [!NOTE]
-> When presenting a Mobile Credential via a same-device workflow, the SDK is performing a side-effect after the redirect by loading the session results.
+> When presenting a Mobile Credential via a same-device workflow, the Verifier Web SDK is performing a side-effect after the redirect by loading the session results.
 > This conflicts with React's _Strict Mode_, which is intentionally running every effect twice.
 > If you experience any issues with disappearing results, check whether _Strict mode_ is disabled in your NextJS configuration (`next.config.mjs`).